-We urge all our members in community rail to keep up-to-date with the latest government requirements and advice relevant to whether you’re in England, Scotland or Wales, and promote it to others – we all need to do as much as we can to help contain Coronavirus.
+We urge all our members in community rail to keep up-to-date with the latest government requirements and advice relevant to whether you’re in England, Scotland or Wales, whilst bearing in mind that these are regularly updated and vary between nations.

 Volunteering and station adopters